 Of course, there are exceptions to every rule and here is one.
 When you buy dwarf and semi-dwarf fruit trees, you’ll notice the bud union is not at ground level, but about 2-4″ (5 to 10 cm) higher.
 There’s a reason for that.
 Here the rootstock is not a wild seedling, but a specially chosen variety designed to reduce the growth of the upper part of the tree, making it easier to harvest.
 If you bury the bud union of a dwarf or semi-dwarf fruit tree, the scion will eventually put out its own roots, begin to grow normally… and the dwarfing effect will be lost.

-So, bury the bud union on most woody plants, but leave the bun upon of dwarf fruit trees exposed.
+So, bury the bud union on most woody plants, but leave the bud union of dwarf fruit trees exposed.